Find the Best Mortgage

 High interest rates continue to make it challenging to qualify for a mortgage, making it harder for Prince Edward Island residents to afford a home.
 While it’s almost impossible to predict when rates will come down meaningfully, experts forecast that we should expect a gradual reduction over the next few years.

-The average 5-year fixed mortgage rate from big banks in Prince Edward Island is
+What is the average mortgage rate in Prince Edward Island today?

-What are the lowest mortgage rates in Prince Edward Island today?
+Below are the current average conventional mortgage rates available across the province, including in Prince Edward Island:

 What is today’s prime rate in Prince Edward Island?

-The Bank of Canada prime rate in Prince Edward Island is currently
+The Bank of Canada policy rate in Prince Edward Island is currently 4.95%.
+The prime rate affects all lenders’ discounts on variable and adjustable mortgages.

-What are the average 5-year mortgage rates in Prince Edward Island?
+What is the lowest mortgage rate in Prince Edward Island today?

 While it’s difficult to predict where mortgage rates will trend, the consensus among experts suggests that we could see rates remain higher for longer.
 Forecasts suggest we won’t see interest rates return to the neutral rate range of 2 to 3% until the end of 2025.